gambitph/Stackable/src/plugins/global-settings/colors/readme.md

 doAction( 'stackable-global-settings.save-model-settings', colors )
 ```

-will save the ```colors``` in ```stackable_global_colors``` and will update the block attributes with the most updated fallback value.
+will save the ```colors``` in ```stackable_global_colors``` and will update the block attributes with the most updated fallback values.
 We are constantly updating the fallback values since we don't want their color styles to break if they removed Stackable in their list of plugins.

 ### ```stackable.global-settings.reset-compatibility```
 Action for handling the reset button in the Stackable Global Colors Sidebar.
 Resetting the color palette will revert to its original colors.